Hospice of Wichita Falls to conduct volunteer training

-Due to COVID safety precautions, class size will be limited, and pre-registration is required at www.howf.org/volunteer
+Due to COVID safety precautions, class size will be limited, and pre-registration is required.

 Who are volunteers?